srinathweb/jquery-ui-datepiker_custom-date-highlighter/README.md

 # jquery ui date picker custom date heighlighter
-you can Easily  Heighlight dates on jquery ui datepicker with external csv file
+you can Easily  Heighlight dates on jquery ui datepicker with external csv file highlight specific dates in Jquery UI Datepicker.
+It pretty simple actually,

+Here are steps which we will be following to highlight particular dates in datepicker:

+    We use csv file to hold the dates which will be highlighted.
+    We will utilize  datepicker beforeShowDay function to add custom CSS classes to the dates in csv

 ##sample useage